mauricio-ms/motor-imagery/src/algorithms/bci_csp_based/README.md

 The features used were the obtained by the feature selection in the article.

-**A possible enhancement is implement the feature selection step to confirm that implementation is correct by the verification tha the same features (as in the article) were found.**
+**A possible enhancement is implement the feature selection step to confirm that implementation is correct by the verification that the same features (as in the article) were found.**